 Other than cooking classes, other non-face-to-face classes are garnering attention from South Koreans who feel uncomfortable visiting crowded places or enclosed spaces that have high risks of COVID-19 infection.
 Schools have adopted remote classrooms while churches and Buddhist temples invited people to join masses held on social media.

-To help young students who were grounded due to a coronavirus pandemic, special online classes were offered to provide a similar firsthand experience to that of offline classes.
+To help young students who were grounded due to the COVID-19 pandemic, special online classes were offered to provide a similar firsthand experience to that of offline classes.
 Education authorities in Seoul are operating metaverse-based science classes for some 2,100 elementary and middle school students to help children conduct scientific experiments at home and explore a virtual exhibition hall called "Gather Town" with their avatars.

 Online dance classes also gained attention.
 Holy Bang, the champion team that competed in "Street Woman Fighter," a cable TV dance audition program, will open a non-face-to-face dance class to teach many different styles of hip-hop in January 2022.
 Taekwondowon, South Korea's main Taekwondo academy, adopted virtual reality (VR) and augmented reality (AR) technology in May 2021 to teach martial arts skills with a virtual instructor.
 Trainees can learn Taekwondo techniques and engage in person-to-person competition wearing special headsets.

 The non-face-to-face education sector has also become the new teaching ground for art specialists.
 Video music classes provided by "Modueui Eumak" (모두의 음악, "Everyone's Music" in Korean), a YouTube channel, garnered an average of hundreds of thousands of views each.
 The YouTube channel offers online vocal training, drum lessons and guitar lessons.
 Ogaengchai, a popular South Korean vocal trainer, has some 32,000 subscribers to his YouTube channel.